The biggest festival, especially for the northern India, is quickly approaching with each day.

 7. Book Your Tickets In Advance

-If you will be travelling out of station or going back home during festival season always book your tickets well in advance.
+If you are travelling out of station or going back home during festival season always book your tickets well in advance.
 Say almost about a month or 2 months prior to leaving.

 Booking tickets nearer to the festival time will not only be more expensive but there is also the danger of you not getting a seat at all.